 In a crass way, that summed up the late-night mood at last night's Denver Democratic watch party at the downtown Sheraton hotel.

-"I'm 52 and I feel this election is the most critical election for this country in my voting lifetime," Tyler told us.
+The beginning of the night was much more tame.
+We arrived just before the stated start-time of 7 p.m. to find a ballroom mostly empty save for the press.
+A few people were milling about, including Denver electrician Tom Tyler, who was enjoying a Blue Moon bought with the required drink tickets."I'm 52 and I feel this election is the most critical election for this country in my voting lifetime," Tyler told us.
 "There are such radically different views of how to take this nation forward."
 Today, Tyler ascribes to the Democratic one, but he didn't always.
 Disappointed by Bill Clinton's stance on NAFTA, Tyler says he drifted right for several years -- but the possibility of a second George W. Bush term yanked him left again.

 Sitting at a small banquet table, Tyler pointed at the two giant screens flanking the stage at the front of the room.
 Mitt Romney was on TV.
 "If that man right there wins -- if the red states pull this through -- we'll see nothing but heartburn, heartache," he said.